 (link opens in a new window)

-Children and adolescents with an ADHD diagnosis may be booked in for treatment sessions with one of our psychologists once at least one parent or carer has completed the above course.
-Adolescents can attend individual treatment sessions, whilst younger children have the option of individual sessions and/or group sessions (when available).
+Children and adolescents with an ADHD diagnosis may be booked in for individual intervention sessions with one of our practitioners once at least one parent or carer has completed the above course.
+Adolescents can attend individual intervention sessions, whilst younger children have the option of individual sessions and/or group sessions (when available).
+Whilst telehealth sessions may be possible for older adolescents if necessary, we only offer in-person sessions for younger adolescents and children (at our practice in Hobart).

-Common areas of treatment focus for children and adolescents with ADHD include:
+Common areas of intervention focus for children and adolescents with ADHD include:

 • An age-appropriate understanding of ADHD, including common strengths and challenges